iFan13/kickstarter-analysis/README.md

 ### Purpose

 Louise's play *Fever* came close to it's fundraising goal in a short amountof time.
 She wants to understand how different campaigns fared in relation to their launch dates and their funding goals.
-This analysis will provide visual representations of various campaign's statistics with respects to relevant categories to Louise's project in question (that is: her theatre play *Fever*).
+This analysis will provide visual representations of various campaign's statistics with respects to relevant categories to Louise's project in question (that is: her theater play *Fever*).
 Source data for this analysis is also included [here](/Kickstarter_Challenge.xlsx)

 ## Analysis and Challenges